Poncho: Military ponchos

 The poncho was first used on a regular basis in the 1850s for irregular U.S. military forces operating on the U.S. Western Plains.
 These early military ponchos were made of gutta percha muslin, a latex-coated, waterproof cloth.
 Ponchos made of gutta-percha or India rubber coated cloth were officially adopted during the American Civil War, both as rain clothing and as a ground sheet for sleeping.
-While originally intended for cavalry forces, they were widely used by infantry as well; General Sherman's Union troops, lightly equipped and living off procurement demand from the local populace, wore ponchos during wet weather encountered during the march through Confederate Georgia to the sea.
+While originally intended for cavalry forces, they were widely used by infantry as well; Major General Sherman's Union troops, lightly equipped and living off procurement demand from the local populace, wore ponchos during wet weather encountered during the march through Confederate Georgia to the sea.